IT Innovation + Research - XR Collective

 ENHANCING LEARING WITH EXTENDED REALITY

-The XR Collective is a collaborative of faculty, staff, and students - focused on discovering, exploring, experimenting, and accelerating the application of Extended Reality (XR) to transform teaching and learning at Grand Valley State University.
+The XR Collective is a collaborative of faculty, staff, and students and is focused on discovering, exploring, experimenting, and accelerating the application of Extended Reality (XR) to transform teaching and learning at Grand Valley State University.

-The founding members of this initiative include: Paul Hillman and Dawn Brackmann (Seidman College of Business), Courtney Topic (School of Criminology), David Shultz and Chris Cirefice (Language Resource Center), Hunter Bridwell, Erion Adams, Joseph Van Harken, and Eric Kunnen (Innovation + Research), Ty Rizer (Simulation Center), and Kelley Senkowski (eLearning Technologies).
+The founding members of this initiative include: Paul Hillman and Dawn Brackmann (Seidman College of Business), Courtney Topic (School of Criminology), David Shultz and Chris Cirefice (Language Resource Center), Hunter Bridwell, Erion Adams, Joseph Van Harken, and Eric Kunnen (Innovation + Research), Owen Mearns (Simulation Center), and Kelley Senkowski (eLearning Technologies).

-The collective meets once a month, with students from the Student Technology and Innovation Guild (STING) and IT Innovation + Research Faculty Fellows to pioneer the future of education through emerging technologies, including: virtual, augmented, and mixed reality as well as 360 degree immersive video and artificial intelligence.
+The collective meets once a month in the X►STUDIO, with students from the Student Technology and Innovation Guild (STING) and IT Innovation + Research Faculty Fellows to pioneer the future of education through emerging technologies, including: virtual, augmented, and mixed reality as well as 360 degree immersive video.

 XR Collective